Project Manager – Joann Cattlin

 Marian Mahat is the lead Research Fellow of the ILETC project.
 As the Research Manager, she oversees all research activities and the dissemination of project findings including the management of Research Fellows and project PhD students.
 Marian has more than twenty years of professional and academic experience, spanning several Australian universities, the Australian Federal and local governments, the LH Martin Institute for Tertiary Leadership and Management, the Melbourne Centre for the Study of Higher Education (MCSHE), as well as the private sector.
 Highly proficient in both quantitative and qualitative research methods, she has worked on collaborative projects, written numerous publications and presented in conferences in higher education.

 Research Fellow – Dr Terry Byers, Queensland

 Terry Byers is a Research Fellow (part-time), based in Brisbane.
 His role will be to work closely with schools and project partners in QLD and contributing his quantitative research skills to data collection and analysis.
 Terry is also Director of Innovation in Learning at the Anglican Church Grammar School (Churchie) in Brisbane, Queensland, where he oversees the work with teachers to understand better their pedagogical practice in technology-enabled contemporary learning environments and how this affects student learning outcomes and gains.
-Terry recently submitted his PhD dissertation in conjunction with the ‘Evaluating 21st Century Learning Environments’ ARC Linkage project focusing on empirical evidence of the impact of innovative learning environments.
+Terry’s doctorate from The University of Melbourne was part of the ‘Evaluating 21st Century Learning Environments’ ARC Linkage project focusing on empirical evidence of the impact of innovative learning environments.